by Andrea M. Darcy

 [Feel so bad you aren’t sure you can carry on?
-Book with us today, be talking to a Skype therapist as soon as tomorrow.
+Book with us today, be talking to an online therapist as soon as tomorrow.
 And all at a price you can afford.]

 Why do I feel bad all the time?
 Is this normal?

 Many people who come to therapy don’t know what the problem is.
 They just know that despite their best efforts, they feel a lingering sadness or anxiety.

 And a majority of these cases of ongoing mild depression are linked to one or several of the following.